Resources for Students

 Library: The David H. Townsend Library provides information services and research assistance to NMSU-A students, faculty, and staff, as well as to community residents.
 The library has over 40 PCs and laptops available and also checks out laptops to students which can be taken anywhere in the library building.
 The library provides access to about 20,000 ebooks and tens of thousands of online journals and magazines.
 In addition, the library has available in print format approximately 35,000 books, 90 journal and magazine subscriptions, and over 3,500 videos.
 The library also provides study space and group study rooms.
 Research assistance is available on a “drop in” basis, as well as through tours and class sessions.
 For hours and additional information please see the library web site at http://nmsua.edu/library.

 Placement Assessment: A placement assessment in math, writing, and reading is required prior to registration for all new degree-seeking students or those students who plan to take any math or English course(s) unless the student has passed the required prerequisite course with a C- or better.
 Those students who have taken the ACT/SAT may be able to use their scores instead of the placement assessment.
 See an Advisor to determine if ACT/SAT scores are applicable.
-Placement assessment results will determine what level of math, English, and/or reading course(s) the student will be required to take.
+Placement assessment results will determine what level of Math, English, and/or Reading course(s) the student will be required to take.
 Any student testing into a developmental reading course must take the appropriate level course.
 If the math or English scores are more than one year old, the individual is required to retake the placement assessment for appropriate placement.
-A copy of placement assessment results will be available in the Advising Office for advising and registration.
-Assessments are offered at various hours and days.
-Check with the Advising Office for the current schedule.
-Placement assessments are FREE; however, a fee of $15 is charged to send the scores to another college or university.
+Assessments are offered at the Testing Center, located in the Academic Support Center (ASC).
+Check with the ASC for the current schedule.
+Initial placement assessments are FREE; however, students may be changed a nominal fee to retake a placement exam.
+A fee may be charged to send placement scores to another college or university.

 Resource Centers: The Language Lab Resource Center provides tutoring and assistance in Spanish and German languages.